sokqi918/Stress-Detection-On-Social-Media-Using-NLP-and-Machine-Learning/Deployment/README.md

 The following pictures showed the pages content:

 **1. Main Page: Introduction**

+Here, we provide an introduction to the Stress Self-Guide, highlighting key features and more.

 ![Updated Image](https://github.com/sokqi918/Stress-Detection-On-Social-Media/blob/main/Pictures/introduction1.jpg)

 ![Updated Image](https://github.com/sokqi918/Stress-Detection-On-Social-Media/blob/main/Pictures/introduction2.jpg)

 **2. Stress Detector**

+In Stress Detector page, I've implemented my top-performing models to efficiently analyze content for stress levels.
+The design and user interaction have been carefully crafted to ensure a friendly and pleasant experience, encouraging users to share their stories more candidly.

 ![Updated Image](https://github.com/sokqi918/Stress-Detection-On-Social-Media/blob/main/Pictures/stressdetector1.jpg)

+The third and fourth pages are dedicated to addressing common questions about stress, such as how it feels to experience stress and ways to manage it.
+These pages aim to provide guidance for users currently dealing with stress or depression.

 **3. How It Feels to Have Stress?**
 ![Updated Image](https://github.com/sokqi918/Stress-Detection-On-Social-Media/blob/main/Pictures/howitfeels1.jpg)